vectozavr/pseudo3DEngine/README.md

 # pseudo3DEngine
-Simple pseudo-3d engine implementation.
-This library allows you to make two dimensional map and draw pseudo 3D image using Ray-Cast.
+Simple pseudo-3d shooter implementation.
+You can make two dimensional map and draw pseudo 3D image using Ray-Cast.

 By Neirokan:
 - The network system is replaced by another, WORKING system